How are Business Group staff liaisons chosen?

 No. However the Community Development Lead is empowered to do so; see the participation policies.

-What is the document license under which Community Group and Business Group Specifications are published?
+What is the document license under which Community Group and Business Group Reports are published?

 The W3C Community Contributor License Agreement (CLA) includes a copyright grant (section 2) as does the Final Specification Agreement.
 In either case, the grant is directly from the person who signs the Agreement to “any person or entity who exercises copyright or patent rights granted under this CLA…”